An electric bike tire may not look significant, but why should you consider them when buying?

 X: Single compound used, so the knobs will be worn out fast.

 This electric bike fat tire offers a few good things but also limitations.

 One of the main benefits is the aggressiveness of the knobs.
 Big enough to provide traction of soft terrains.

 Regardless of the above, the material used seems to be not as good as people think, meaning it wears out faster than expected.

-For an electric bike, this may be a limitation as the motor will increase the deterioration.
+This may be a limitation for an electric bike as the motor will increase the deterioration.

-So, if you are thinking riding it on paved surfaces constantly, this could be a no go.
+So, if you think of constantly riding it on paved surfaces, this could be a no-go.